vuejs/vue/README.md

 - Extendable Data bindings
 - Plain JavaScript objects as models
 - Building interface by composing reusable components
-- Flexibility to mix & match small libraries for a custom front-end stack
+- Flexibility to mix & match the view layer with other libraries

 It's really really easy to get started.
 Seriously, it's so easy: